BeansGalaxy/Beans-Backpacks-2/README.md

 1.20.2 updates will come slower than 1.20.1 until a full release.
 If there are any critical bugs then they will be patched but 1.20.1 will be the most up to date version.
 Ports to 1.20.4 will come after we're out of beta.
-Ports to 1.19 and earlier is TBD
+Ports to 1.19 and earlier is TBD.

+### Grave Mod Developers
+I have added many methods in [CompatHelper](https://github.com/BeansGalaxy/Beans-Backpacks-2/tree/20.1/common/src/main/java/com/beansgalaxy/backpacks/platform/services) to hopefully help you out.
+Inventory expansion mods and grave mods should get along!
+End the suffering!

 ### Mod Packs
 <p>